TheInvincible95/SearchEngine/README.md

 - [ ] Make a frontend for the search engine

-Before Running, run this in ptyhon: import nltk nltk.download('punkt')
+Before Running, run this in python: import nltk nltk.download('punkt')